-Sona is deploying its proprietary nanotechnology in the development of a rapid screening test for the current coronavirus, "Covid-19".
-Sona is developing a quick-response lateral flow test to screen patients for the Covid-19 virus.
-There are currently very limited lateral flow antigen tests specific to the Covid-19 strain of the coronavirus, which was first detected in Wuhan, Hubei Province, China and continues to spread across the globe.
-Sona will integrate its technology into a disposable lateral flow test platform (similar to pregnancy tests that can be administered without skilled technicians or additional laboratory equipment) for use as a screening tool to help triage individuals.
+Sona has deployed its proprietary nanotechnology in the development of a rapid screening test for the current coronavirus, COVID-19 and has developed a quick-response lateral flow test to screen patients for the COVID-19 virus.
+There are currently very few lateral flow antigen tests specific to the COVID-19 strain of the coronavirus, which was first detected in Wuhan, Hubei Province, China and continues to spread across the globe.
+Sona has integrated its technology in a disposable lateral flow test platform (similar to pregnancy tests) that can be administered without skilled technicians or additional laboratory equipment for use as a screening tool to help triage individuals.